 Admission to the course will be on the basis of interview.
 Recognition of Prior Learning (RPL) will be applicable for candidates entering from the workplace or applying for admission from other institutes.

-Location: Bishopstown Campus, CIT Room B118
+Location: Bishopstown Campus, MTU Cork Room B118

 Further Studies: Doctor of Philosophy (PhD)